top of page

 B: Hmmm (ponders) - without - for what nobler substitute than wine?
 We will quaff while we canst - and rhyme and revel with the dead

 SBD: Are you certain this skull is human?
-It has the aspect of a goat or some other farm animal - or the skull of a maiden sacrificed at the altar in the good old times?
-A monk? - I wonder who exhumed him?
+It bears the aspect of a goat or some other farm animal - or the skull of a maiden sacrificed at the altar in the good old times?
+A monk? an Abbot? - I wonder who exhumed him?

 B knocks back a large one

-CSM: Good lord, Scrope - they were Augustinians - founded, I recall...
+CSM: Good lord, Scrope, and you a Trinitarian, like myself! - they were Augustinians - founded, I recall...

 SBD: Indeed - a fine set of fellows, I’m sure!